kiris-mods/kiris-mod-template/README.md

-<h1>Kiri's Mod Template to help get started quicker with mod development</h1>
+# A Multi-loader Mod Template to help get started quicker with mod development for NeoForge and Fabric.

+### This template also includes actions to post about updates released to Discord and BlueSky, as well as a publishing action that can release mods to CurseForge, Modrinth, GitHub releases and also your own maven.